MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

 ## Interacting with the User Interface
 To interact with views, many `IApp` methods take a [`Func<AppQuery, AppQuery>`](https://msdn.microsoft.com/library/bb549151(v=vs.110).aspx) delegate for locating the view.
 This delegate in turn uses [`AppQuery`](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery/), which is at the core of how Xamarin.UITest locates views.

 `AppQuery` is a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) for building the queries to locate views.
 Of the methods that `AppQuery` provides, the `Marked` method is one of the simplest and most flexible.
 This method uses a heuristic to try and locate views and will be discussed in more detail in the following section.
-For now, it is important to understand that `IApp` has many methods for interacting with an application.
+For now, it's important to understand that `IApp` has many methods for interacting with an application.
 These methods use a `Func<AppQuery, AppQuery>` to obtain a reference to the view to interact with.
 Some of the more interesting methods provided by `AppQuery` are listed below:

 | Method      | Description |
 | ----------- | ------------|